Occidental looks to raise cash, swap debt as oil prices pressure finances

 Wednesday's drop pushed its shares down about 65% this year.

-Future debt-for-stock swaps or use of stock to pay preferred dividends could cause an ownership change under Internal Revenue Service rules, it said in a securities filing.
+Future debt-for-stock swaps or use of stock to pay preferred dividends to Warren Buffett's Berkshire Hathaway Inc BRKa.N, which helped Occidental finance the purchase of Anadarko, could cause an ownership change under Internal Revenue Service rules, it said in a securities filing.

-The company is struggling with debt taken on in last year's $38 billion acquisition of Anadarko Petroleum, an ill-timed bet on rising shale oil prices ahead of a market dive that continues to weigh on its results.

 Global energy demand has tumbled amid coronavirus-related travel and business restrictions and a glut of oil from a price war.